kongra/koR/README.md

 # kongRa
-Package that holds some of my R codes.
+Contains some of my R codes.